|Elliott Sound Products||Bucking Transformers|

 A simple reconfiguration of an old technique therefore provides better efficiency and lower losses than the traditional bucking transformer.
 It is important to understand that we are not getting something for nothing, we are simply minimising losses

-There are also occasions where the voltage you get is consistently too low.
+There may also be occasions where the voltage you get is consistently too low.
 The same technique can be used to give your supply a lift so that it's closer to where it should be.
 Be very, very careful with this setup though.
 It should only be used where the mains voltage actually needs to be boosted because it is always too low.
 You cannot use this trick to get a bit more voltage from a transformer or to get more power from an amp, because you will be operating everything at a voltage that causes additional stress.
 This could easily prove fatal for your equipment!
+Transformers can easily be pushed into saturation even with a fairly modest voltage increase.

 The transformer requirements are exactly the same as for a bucking transformer, except that the secondary voltage is now added to the incoming mains voltage, rather than being subtracted.
 As before, your electrical safety switch still works normally.

-Note that the boost configuration is already wired as an autotransformer, and it can't be improved.
+Note that as shown in the equivalent circuit, the boost configuration is already wired as an autotransformer, and it can't be improved by any trickery.

 Note that great care must be taken with construction and mounting of any transformer used as buck, boost or autotransformer.
 All parts of all windings are effectively at the full mains voltage, and insulation must be adequate to ensure that the end result is safe under all likely conditions (including faults).
 If the transformer has additional secondary windings, do not be tempted to use them for anything!
-Since some of the secondary is at mains voltage and the insulation between secondary windings is rarely (if ever) designed to withstand mains voltage, any remaining secondaries are potentially lethal.
+The secondary is at mains voltage and the insulation between secondary windings is rarely (if ever) designed to withstand mains voltage, so any remaining secondaries are potentially lethal.
+Therefore, don't even think about using another secondary to power other equipment (for example).
+Your bucking (or boost) transformer must be dedicated to one purpose only!

 The final assembly should be protected against excess current by a fuse (minimal protection) or a circuit breaker.
 Depending on the intended purpose, it may also be wise to include a thermal cutout (either self resetting or a one-time thermal fuse).
-The case must also comply with all requirements as determined by the electrical codes where you live, and should always include a mains earth (ground).
+The case, wiring and input/output mains connectors must also comply with all requirements as determined by the electrical codes where you live, and must always include a mains earth (ground).
 Ensure adequate ventilation for the transformer, consistent with the need to keep small fingers well away from dangerous voltages or sharp edges.

 Naturally, if you want to use the traditional bucking configuration you may do so, but it will have worse regulation than the Figure 4 alternative.
 With typical winding resistances and 240V applied, a bucking transformer will provide 216V into a 22 ohm load (1.8% regulation), and the autotransformer configuration will give 218V (1.6% regulation).
 There isn't a big difference, but it's measurable.
 These regulation figures may be slightly worse for the 120V version because of the much higher current, however, the autotransformer configuration wins again.